qongon/repetier-sls/README.md

 - Allow dynamic timer reassignments to prioritize the user's Timer PWM outputs.
 (Eg. User overwrites TC0?
 Push the motion2 timer to TC2)
 - ~~Fix importing of G33 L0 bump correction points.~~
 - Setup TMC2209 coolStep configuration options.
+- lights_io RGB PWM support?
+- Add additional support for older LCD controllers with buttons instead of encoders.
+- Commit some pending small GUI additions
+- Eliminate HALRTC::setupRTC(1)'s busy wait as it checks for the external crystal to be ready.
+A little annoying since it can take up to 1-2 seconds.

 ### FYI My Current printer environment:
 - Classic Cartesian motion system.